mvolk/pipsqueak/Devices/Pipsqueak_v3/PIO_Arduino_OS/lib/Response/README.md

 # Response Library

-This library is a subcomponent of the [Pipsqueak Protocol library](../PipsqueakProtocol/README.md), providing the Response base class definition and implementation.
+This library is a subcomponent of the [PipsqueakClient library](../PipsqueakClient/README.md), which collectively implements the Pipsqueak Protocol.